tttapa/docker-arm-cross-toolchain/README.md

 For older Raspberry Pi boards, or if you need to support all boards, use the `armv6-rpi-linux-gnueabihf` toolchain.

+See [www.raspberrypi.com/documentation/computers/processors.html](https://www.raspberrypi.com/documentation/computers/processors.html) for an overview of the processors used by different Raspberry Pi models.

 There is no specific toolchain for the first version of the RPi 2B (which uses a quad-core ARMv7 Cortex-A7), but the `armv6-rpi-linux-gnueabihf` toolchain is compatible with this architecture as well.